 One introvert I conversed with at a networking luncheon told me she enjoys attending events and listening to good speakers.
 But because of her “social sensitivity” (my term, not hers), she prefers to stand on the fringe of the crowd until it’s time to be seated.
 She enjoys people-watching and observing from afar.
 The shrill chatter, not so much.
 What’s more, by standing alone she finds she is “open” in case anyone comes over to talk to her one-on-one.
 I saw sensibility in her strategy.
 In fact, I happened to be the person who approached her that day and I am glad I did.
 We had a lovely conversation.
 Turns out she is an author who writes on a subject that I find inspiring: strong, fearless women.
 What a gift she was in my day.
 And I can’t wait to read her books.

 At another event I walked into the room and didn’t know a soul.
-Furthermore, I noticed everyone was engaged in one-on-one conversation.
-According to my friend and business etiquette expert Jan Goss, breaking into one-on-one’s can be considered rude.
+Furthermore, I noticed everyone was engaged in one-on-one conversation or clumped up in closed groups.
+Sigh.
 I was feeling rather awkward until I spotted a young woman off by herself.
 I went over and introduced myself.
 She was initially shy and anxious, but after she realized I wasn’t trying to put her on the spot (or sell her anything) she opened up.
 It was another delightful conversation.
 She told me about her education and career path – not a smooth or straight one, but one filled with clear epiphanies.
 For a woman in her 20s, she was extremely self-actualized; an “old soul.”
 How refreshing it was.
 I’m glad I met her, too.

 Finally, at a workshop I attended solo over the weekend, I was feeling introspective.
 I made a point to greet a few people I knew, but I chose mindfully to go off in my own direction to find a good seat where I could view and hear the speaker easily and without distraction.
 In a few moments a lovely woman sat down nearby.
 After a moment or two I recognized her and she me.
 Turns out she was someone I had met a few years ago and had wanted to get to know better.
 The chance had not presented itself — until then.
 And here we were in a setting where we could really converse and connect – even work together on the group exercises.
 A miracle?
 Perhaps.